 The drug is well absorbed after oral administration (not influenced by food) with peak plasma levels occurring after 5-8 hours.
 Plasma levels have a correlation with therapeutic effect, although the onset of antipsychotic effects can be seen after 1-2 weeks of treatment.

 Olanzapine is highly protein bound, predominantly to albumin (90%) and α1-acid-glycoprotein (77%).
 Pharmacodynamic interactions can occur between olanzapine and alcohol, but also olanzapine and imipramine, which imply that patients should avoid operating hazardous equipment or driving a vehicle while experiencing the short-term effects of these combinations.

 Metabolism of olanzapine

 Olanzapine is a lipophilic compound, which means that it needs to be metabolized to water-soluble molecules prior to its excretion via urine or bile.
 The metabolism of olanzapine is generally divided into phase I and phase II reactions, both involving specific enzymes.

-Primary molecules are conjugated to co-substrates like glucuronic acid, amino acids, glutathione or sulphate in phase II metabolism.
+Primary molecules are conjugated to co-substrates like glucuronic acid, amino acids, glutathione or sulfate in phase II metabolism.
 Direct glucuronidation of a functional group on the parent molecule can be observed in the case of olanzapine, resulting in inactive molecules.
-The superfamily of uridine diphosphate glycosyltranferase (UGT) enzymes is important in this step.
+The superfamily of uridine diphosphate glycosyltransferase (UGT) enzymes is important in this step.